-Your specific wall outlet (the one you plug your TV into) could also be at fault.
+Your specific wall outlet (the one you plug your TV into, on the wall where it’s mounted) could also be at fault.
 The easiest way to rule this out is to plug your TV into another working outlet.

 In rare cases, the connections involving your TV’s power and HDMI cords could be made loose by a small pet (cats are notorious for this!), not under your watch.
 When you came back and tried to turn it on, your Samsung TV won’t turn on at all anymore.

 Though it’s not all that much common, just make sure this isn’t the case by unplugging and replugging both the power and HDMI cables, and make sure they’re both having a snug fit.